-As required by the Centers for Medicare & Medicaid Services’ (CMS), effective January 1, 2019, all hospitals must make available a list of their current standard charge amounts for medical services via the Internet in a machine-readable and searchable format, and to update this information at least annually.
+As required by the Centers for Medicare & Medicaid Services’ (CMS) all hospitals must make available a list of their current standard charge amounts for medical services via the Internet in a machine-readable and searchable format, and to update this information at least annually.
 Below is some important information to help you understand the information provided by Good Shepherd Penn Partners ("Good Shepherd").

 How To Understand our Charges